Pan Fried Potatoes

 Olive Oil vs Butter

 My friends, it’s not olive oil VERSUS butter, it’s olive oil AND butter.
 The combination of these two ensures crispy flavorful potatoes.
-The oil has a slightly higher smoke point than the butter, so that will help you keep your pan at a higher temperature.
+The oil has a higher smoke point than the butter, so that will help you keep your pan at a higher temperature without burning the butter.
 And, I know a lot of recipes call for unsalted butter (especially in baking) but I go completely against the grain and always use salted.

 1. Prep the Potatoes

-This is definitely an optional step.
-For the prettiest looking pan fried potatoes, I’d take the extra time to peel them, however, if the skin doesn’t bother you, feel free to scrub the potatoes well, then using as is.
+Pro Tip: Peeling your potatoes is definitely an optional step.
+For the prettiest looking pan fried potatoes, I’d take the extra time to peel them, however, if the skin doesn’t bother you, feel free to scrub the potatoes well, then use as is.

 As for slices, you can absolutely slice these into 1/3-inch rounds, but keep in mind they will take longer to cook through!
 I highly recommend cutting them into a 1/2 inch small dice because it means more surface area to get golden and crispy, plus a quicker overall cook time.